 As caretakers of four diverse vineyards in the Margaret River region, we are proud to be taking steps towards ensuring our natural resources are protected for generations to come.
 Our four vineyards are fully certified with Sustainable Winegrowing Australia.

-With 40 hectares under vine, the vineyard sits 120 metres above sea level and is the starting point for 3 water catchments, the Gunyulgup, Quinninup and the Wilyabrup.
-The property, acknowledged as having one of the highest grades of biodiversity in the area, boasts a beautiful undulating landscape and plentiful natural bushland.
+Our oldest vineyard, established in 1976, sits 120 metres above sea level and is the meeting point for 3 water catchments, the Gunyulgup, Quinninup and the Wilyabrup.
+The property is acknowledged as having one of the highest grades of biodiversity in the area and boasts a beautiful undulating landscape and plentiful natural bushland.

-The Ironstone Vineyard, set on 101 hectares on Caves Road, is one of the oldest vineyards in the Margaret River Wine Region in the sub-region of Wilyabrup with 26 hectares under vine.
+The Ironstone Vineyard is set on 101 hectares on Caves Road with 25 hectares under vine.
 Its tightly spaced vines planted almost 5,000 to the hectare promote a healthy competition and intensely flavoured fruit.
 The brown loamy sands over gravelly clay soils at Ironstone are exceptionally well suited for premium viticulture use.

-The Yallingup Protea Farm & Vineyards is set on 120 hectares in the Yallingup sub-region of the Margaret River Wine Region.
-The Yallingup property was the first vineyard acquired by Streicker Wines in 2002.
+The Yallingup Protea Farm & Vineyards is set on 120 hectares in the Yallingup sub-region of the Margaret River Wine Region, with 26 hectare under vine.
+The Yallingup property was the first vineyard acquired by the Streicker family in 2002.
 Besides wine grapes, both table grapes and flowers are grown at this property, and the distinctive labels of Streicker Wines represent different “pairings” of varieties of flowers and grapes.